teco-kit/fire-detector-tutorial/README.md

 # 🔥 Fire Alarm Tutorial using Seeed XIAO nRF52840 Sense
 This guide walks you through building a simple but functional fire-detection prototype using the Seeed XIAO nRF52840 Sense.
-It’s a hands-on introduction to reading analog sensors, reacting to thresholds, and driving outputs like LEDs and buzzers — essentially a compact example of how embedded systems sense the world and respond to it.
+It’s a hands-on introduction to reading analog sensors, reacting to thresholds, and driving outputs like LEDs and buzzers.
+The tutorial is essentially a compact example of how embedded systems sense the world and respond to it.

 <img height="400" alt="image" src="https://github.com/user-attachments/assets/57433d65-d407-47e3-ba9c-10353f4bfc80" />